getcarina/getcarina.com/_tutorials/2016-05-09-migrate-cluster.md

 Run all of the containers that your application uses in the new cluster.
 Ideally, use a script or Docker Compose so that you can run your application with a single command.

+### Restore data from back ups

+If you have followed the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) in the old cluster, restore your data to the new cluster.

+If you have *not* followed the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) in the old cluster, do so now and restore your data to the new cluster.

+Always follow the [back up and restore container data]({{ site.baseurl }}/docs/tutorials/backup-restore-data/) instructions for any cluster.
+You can also combine it with [scheduling tasks with a cron container]({{ site.baseurl }}/docs/tutorials/schedule-tasks-cron/) to back up your data on a schedule.

 ### Copy data from the old cluster to the new cluster

-If you have data in the old cluster that you want to copy to the new cluster, use the `docker cp` command to copy it.
+If you have data in the old cluster that is not backed up but you want to copy to the new cluster, use the `docker cp` command to copy it.
 This requires that you are able to communicate to your old cluster from your new cluster.

 **Note**: If you are copying database files, stop your database running on the old cluster first.